chrisfenner/slh-dsa-rls/README.md

   - if the signer caches the hypertree: 10 million
   - otherwise: 2 billion (as in the code-signing case)
 - max signature size: 4096/8192/16384 bytes (as in the code-signing case)
-- max verify hashes: 100000 (although it is hard to find a parameter set satisfying the above constraints that goes above 10k hashes for verification)
+- max verify hashes: 100000 (it is hard to actually reach this limit though)

 #### Target security level 128, 2^30 signatures